You're viewing an older version of the aµtoPULSE help. For the latest version, visit online help 1.3.

 Note: If you have more than one Cleaning Station, only the Left Tube Adapter and Right Tube Adapter settings will need to be adjusted for the additional stations.
 All other parameters will be derived from the first Cleaning Station configuration.

-7. Drag the labware from the list onto the deck to match your planned layout.
+3. Drag the desired labware from the Labware list to the Virtual Deck to match your planned layout.
+The virtual layout must match the physical layout on the Deck.

-8. Click on each of the wells to define the labware details.
+4. Click on each well of the assigned labware and define the settings as follows.

 Creating a Profile